50th Guards Rifle Division: Postwar

-In August the division was redeployed to Slutsk, and in 1946 to Brest, both of which it had helped to liberate in 1944.
-It remained part of the 28th Army in the Belorussian Military District, briefly transferring to the reformed 3rd Army in 1946 but returning to the 28th after the army disbanded in 1947.
-During this period, the rest of the 3rd Guards Rifle Corps was disbanded and the division became part of the 128th Rifle Corps.
-The 69th Guards Tank Regiment joined 50th Guards from the disbanded 11th Mechanized Division in early 1947.
+In August, the division was redeployed to Slutsk, and in 1946 to Brest, both of which it had helped to liberate in 1944.
+It remained part of the 28th Army in the Belorussian Military District, briefly transferring to the reformed 3rd Army in 1946, but returning to the 28th after the army disbanded in 1947.
+During this period, the rest of the 3rd Guards Rifle Corps was disbanded, and the division became part of the 128th Rifle Corps.
+The 69th Guards Tank Regiment joined the 50th Guards from the disbanded 11th Mechanized Division in early 1947.
 With the 12th Guards Mechanized Division, the division participated in the 1954 Totskoye nuclear exercise as part of the 128th Rifle Corps (renumbered as the 42nd in 1955).
-By a directive of May 20, 1957 the 50th Guards Rifle Division was reorganised into the 50th Guards Motor Rifle Division, and the 148th, 150th, and 152nd Guards Rifle Regiments became motor rifle regiments but retained their previous numbers.
-The corps headquarters was disbanded at the same time and the division came under the direct control of the 28th Army.
+By a directive of May 20, 1957, the 50th Guards Rifle Division was reorganized into the 50th Guards Motor Rifle Division, and the 148th, 150th, and 152nd Guards Rifle Regiments became motor rifle regiments but retained their previous numbers.
+The corps headquarters was disbanded at the same time, and the division came under the direct control of the 28th Army.

-The division was reduced to the 50th Separate Mechanized Brigade in 1994 and then the 50th Weapons and Equipment Storage Base in 2001.
+The division was reduced to the 50th Separate Mechanized Brigade in 1994, and then the 50th Weapons and Equipment Storage Base in 2001.
 The storage base had a strength of 277 military personnel and was disbanded in 2006.
 Its personnel were transferred to other military units.

-By 2005, the 50th Weapons and Equipment Storage Base was formed again in Baranavichy from the 28th Base.
-It becomes a reduced brigade (50th Separate Mechanized Brigade) in 2007 but was disbanded in 2011.
+By 2005, the 50th Weapons and Equipment Storage Base was formed again in Baranovichi from the 28th Base.
+It became a reduced brigade (50th Separate Mechanized Brigade) in 2007, but was disbanded in 2011.